-You should also be aware that you must meet Humanities Matric point entrance requirements for the degree into which you wish to transfer; Humanities entrance thresholds are no lower than any other faculty, and in some cases may be slightly higher; it is not a foregone conclusion that your points are high enough because you were accepted in another faculty.
+- You should also be aware that you must meet Humanities Matric point entrance requirements for the degree into which you wish to transfer; Humanities entrance thresholds are no lower than any other faculty, and in some cases may be slightly higher; it is not a foregone conclusion that your Matric points are high enough because you were accepted in another faculty.

-You cannot apply to transfer to Humanities if you have been excluded from your original faculty.
+- You cannot apply to transfer to Humanities if you have been excluded from your original faculty.
 In the case of exclusion, your only route is to appeal against that decision at the end of the year as usual, and specify that you are requesting readmission into Humanities as either your first or second choice; our Readmission Appeals Committee will then consider your request.
 Please note that if you do not specify Humanities on your appeal, we will not be able to consider your application later.
 Please also note that you will need to obtain in-principle confirmation of your eligibility to transfer, and will need to include that documentation with your appeal; you can obtain this from Dr. Tiffin, see details below.

-If you do not meet our requirements, she will assist you in filling out a formal application for a place, which will be considered by our Admissions Committee.
+If you do not meet our requirements, but only by a narrow margin, she will forward your request for consideration by our Admissions Committee.